Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 @subsection occt_xde_2_9 Saved views

 In an XDE document, Views are managed by the class *XCAFDoc_ViewTool*.
 It works basing on the same principles as ShapeTool works with Shapes.
 This tool can be provided on the Main Label or on any sub-label.
 Views are stored in a child of the starting document label 0.1.7, where a view itself is defined as *XCAFDoc_View* sub-class of *TDF_Attribute*.
-Views and selected shapes, clipping planes, GD\&Ts and notes are related to by Graph Nodes.
+Views and selected shapes, clipping planes, GD\&Ts and notes are related by Graph Nodes.

 To query, edit, or initialize a Document to handle views of XCAF, use:
 ~~~~~